 - You can use homemade whipped cream in the recipe or take the shortcut version and use Cool Whip brand whipped cream.
 However, homemade is much better.

 - If instant pudding isn’t available in your area, there really isn’t a substitution.
-In that case, you can make a cooked vanilla pudding, allow it to cool, then continue with the recipe.
+In that case, you can make cooked vanilla pudding, allow it to cool, then continue with the recipe.
 See notes below for Cooked Vanilla Pudding recipe.
 It won’t be exactly like Joanna Gaines Magnolia Bakery Banana Pudding Recipe but it will be close.

 - For banana pudding, I like firm bananas that have no spots on the skins.